 Climate change impacts on Alaskan coasts are occurring at a rate that is challenging the ability of resource-dependent businesses to respond and adapt.
 Climate change-induced threats to Alaskan fishing communities include changing oceanographic conditions of circulation and temperature, ocean acidification, and harmful algal blooms, as well as changing stream temperatures, turbidity, and nutrient conditions.
-Adequate resilience tools for local fishery-related businesses in Alaska have not yet been designed and implemented, which is a barrier to effective community resilience.
+Adequate resilience tools for local fishery-related businesses in Alaska had not yet been designed and implemented, which was a barrier to effective community resilience.
 These issues were identified at a series of climate resilience workshops the Kachemak Bay National Estuarine Research Reserve hosted for decision-makers in 2016 and 2017.

 The goal of this project was to strengthen local fishery-related businesses, which buoy coastal communities in the face of natural hazards and disasters.
 This project transferred a Fisheries Resilience Index business self-assessment developed by the Mississippi-Alabama Sea Grant Consortium.
 The project team and partners collaboratively adapted the self-assessment for Alaska businesses using best available science and local issues.
 The project convened a network of partners, including fishery industry leaders, resource managers, business owners, non-profits, and resilience experts, to identify and organize focus groups of target audiences.
 Multi-sector business resilience workshops were developed using the updated Fisheries Resilience Index, and curriculum and publications were distributed for additional trainings in other Alaskan communities.